amku28/GridWorld/answers.md

 2. The bug can be moved in any direction, within the bounds of the grid.
 When i try to move the bug outside fo the grid, an illegal argument exception shows up preventing the bug from moving.
 3. setColor(java.awt.Color)
 4. The bug goes poof.

+Part 2
+1. The sideLength is the length of the box that the bug makes + 1.